In order to be convicted of criminal harassment, the Crown Prosecutor will need to prove:

-- Imprisonment of up to 10 years for indictable matters
+Imprisonment of up to 10 years for indictable matters

   A summary conviction, or summary offence, is resolved without a jury or indictment.
-It’s considered a “less serious” offense and is punished according to a different set of rules and lower sentencing guidelines.
+It’s considered a “less serious” offence and is punished according to a different set of rules and lower sentencing guidelines.